 8. Remove dough from dough hook and divide in half.
 Each loaf will be about 1 lb.
 6 ounces.
 With your hands, shape into 2 loaves.
 My mom used to say it was just like patting a baby’s bottom.
 Then put into two loaf pans.

 9. Cover with a towel if you proof in the oven, or plastic with cooking spray if it rises on the counter.
 Let rise until almost double (30 – 40 min.).

 10. Turn oven to 350 degrees and bake for 30 – 40 minutes.
 Let cool for a few minutes, and then remove from pans to continue cooling.

 Tip: Let the uncovered bread rise in a slightly (turn oven on for 5 minutes and then off) warm oven, and then turn on to bake after it has risen.

-The plastic on my rising loaves does not stick because of the cooking spray.
-The large baggie in the background contains freshly ground wheat just ground in my Magic Mill.
-It is now in my freezer for future use.
+The large baggie in the background contains freshly ground wheat just ground.
+It is now in my freezer for other uses.
 Add it to waffles, pancakes, more bread, etc.